Choosing the right formula milk

 - Infant formula – suitable from birth

-- Follow-on formula – can be given from six months on
+- Follow-on formula – can be given from six months

-All formula milks are a mix of proteins (derived from cow’s milk or goat's milk), fat (mainly vegetable oils), carbohydrates, vitamins and minerals, and the actual composition of infant formula and follow-on formulas is strictly regulated under The UK Infant Formula and Follow-on Formula (England) Regulations 2007.
+All formula milks are a mix of proteins (derived from cow’s or goat’s milk), fat (mainly vegetable oils), carbohydrates, vitamins and minerals, and the actual composition of infant formula and follow-on formulas is strictly regulated under The UK Infant Formula and Follow-on Formula (England) Regulations 2007.

 Government advice on infant feeding